tud-amr/m3p2i-aip/README.md

 ### Dependencies
 Some examples in the folder */scripts* use the classes and methods of the package [decision_making](https://gitlab.tudelft.nl/airlab-delft/ng-staging/controller_fusion/decision_making).
 Please refer to [decision_making](https://gitlab.tudelft.nl/airlab-delft/ng-staging/controller_fusion/decision_making) for installation instruction if you wish to use those.

+Some other examples use [Optimization Fabrics](https://github.com/maxspahn/fabrics), currently working version is "0.4.1".
+Please follow installation intructions in the linked repository.

 ## How to use this repo
 Just clone the repo in a location in you computer.